-Our corporate policy governing corporate and PAC contributions can be found here.
-In addition, we have developed the Principles Governing Corporate and Political Action Committee Spending.
-These principles are modeled on provisions in the Model Code for Political Spending, established by the Center for Corporate Political Accountability, and are intended to promote corporate accountability.
+In addition to our corporate policy governing corporate and PAC contributions, we have developed Principles Governing Corporate and Political Action Committee Spending.
+These principles are modeled on provisions in the Model Code for Spending, established by the Center for Corporate Political Accountability, and are intended to promote corporate accountability.

-We have a formal PAC Contributions Committee that makes decisions on spending for the PAC.
+Our formal PAC Contributions Committee makes decisions on spending for the PAC.
 This committee also makes decisions on our company’s corporate political contributions.
-The committee is chaired by our executive vice president and general counsel and includes senior managers representing different divisions and corporate functions.
-The general counsel approves contribution recommendations, following review and approval by the committee.
+The committee is chaired by our executive vice president and includes senior managers representing different divisions and corporate functions.
+The executive vice president approves contribution recommendations, following review and approval by the committee.

 To ensure compliance with our company policy and federal and state law, outside legal experts provide periodic guidance to our company on required disclosure of its political activities.
 We also perform periodic audits to assess and enforce compliance with our policy governing our corporate and PAC contributions, and we require those individuals who recommend corporate political contributions in the U.S. to certify their knowledge of and adherence to our corporate Policy and Principles Governing Corporate Political and Political Action Committee Contributions.

-To improve access to information about our corporate political and PAC contributions in the U.S., we post them semiannually, categorized by state, candidate and amount.
+To improve access to information about our corporate political and PAC contributions in the U.S., we post them semiannually to this website, categorized by state, candidate and amount.

 OUR CORPORATE POLITICAL CONTRIBUTIONS

-In 2015, we spent a total of $655,500 on U.S. corporate political contributions.
-These contributions supported the campaigns of candidates for state-level offices in 25 states plus the District of Columbia.
-They also were used to support state legislative leadership committees of both parties, industry-affiliated PACs, and a number of national organizations representing elected state officials.
+In 2017, we spent a total of $657,250.
+These contributions supported the campaigns of 533 candidates for state-level offices in 23 states plus the District of Columbia.
+They also supported state legislative leadership committees of both parties, industry-affiliated PACs, and a number of national organizations representing elected state officials.
 These organizations meet periodically to discuss policy issues.
 Two examples are the Republican Governors Association and the Democratic Governors Association.
 Information on all contributions can be accessed here.
 Our representatives involved in state-government-affairs activities made the recommendations for specific contributions.
 These recommendations were reviewed and approved by the Corporate Political Contributions Committee, which mirrors our company’s PAC Contributions Committee in membership and oversight procedures.
 Outside legal counsel conducted a thorough review of all proposed contributions to ensure that they were permitted under state law.
-Final approval was provided by the general counsel of our company.
+Final approval was provided by the executive vice president of our company.

-To view a listing of our corporate and PAC contributions made within the U.S. during the first half of 2016, please click here.
+To view a listing of our corporate and PAC contributions made within the U.S. during 2017, please click here.

 We also provide grants to organizations whose role is to represent elected officials in support of public policy advocacy.
 State Government Affairs & Policy reviews its grants and corporate memberships on an annual basis to decide which of them may be considered for the upcoming calendar year, considering budget constraints and policy priorities.
 We disclose all public policy grants as part of our general grants disclosure.

 The only other countries in which we provide corporate contributions to candidates or political parties are Canada and Australia.
 These contributions are subject to the same policies and governance procedures discussed above.
-To view our company’s contributions made in Canada during the first half of 2016, please click here.
-To view our company’s contributions made in Australia during the first half of 2016, please click here.
+To view our company’s contributions made in Canada during 2017, please click here.
+To view our company’s contributions made in Australia during 2017, please click here.

-Archived corporate political contribution reports are available click here.
+Archived corporate political contribution reports are available here.